shahriaroman98/E-Learning-Website-Fullstack/README.md

 # E-Learning-Website-Fullstack
-This website is created with HTML5, CSS3, JavaScript and Boostrap5.
+This website is created with HTML5, CSS3, JavaScript, Boostrap5, PHP, MySql and Laravel.